-The 2002 assessment explored the estimation of M and survey catchability (q) simulataneously with various combinations of priors (Lowe et al. 2002).
+The 2002 assessment explored the estimation of M and survey catchability (q) simultaneously with various combinations of priors (Lowe et al. 2002).
 Preliminary results were unsatisfactory and difficult to interpret biologically.
 The 2003 assessment explored a range of priors on M or q, while the other parameter was fixed with mixed results that were also difficult to interpret and did not seem biologically reasonable (Lowe et al. 2003).
 In the 2004 assessment we presented a model (Model 4, Lowe et al. 2004), with a moderate prior on q (mean = 1.0, $\sigma^2 = 0.2^2$) which was accepted and used as the basis for the ABC and OFL specifications since 2004.
-Our assumptions on survey catchability are re-evaluated in the current assessment.